typicalGtaTG/dashactyl-argonTheme/README.md

 # Argon Theme for [Dashactyl](https://github.com/realtwo2/dashactyl)
 This is a simple theme for dashactyl.
 You may modify and use this theme but **you are not allowed to change the footer credits**.
 Installation steps below.

+#### WARING: THIS THEME IS NO LONGER MAINTAINED AND DOES NOT WORK ON NEWER DASHACTYL VERSIONS.
+IF YOU STILL WANT TO USE THIS THEME, PLEASE USE VERSION 0.3.6.

 ## Installation
 1. Download this github repo
 2. Upload everything to the dashactyl folder